jamesrayman/Ero/docs/ero.md

 ### Statements

 A "statement" is an instruction on how to change the state of the program.
-A Euclid program is a list of statements.
-Upon program execution, these statements are run in order unless they are part of a control flow structure that dictates otherwise (like an `if` statement).
+An Ero program is a list of statements.
+The result of a program execution may be determined by executing these statements in order, unless a control flow structure dictates otherwise (such as an `if` statement).

 Statements are generally only one line long, so newlines, in most cases, end statements.
 Newlines do not end statements when a line ends in a backslash (`\`) or when a line ends in with an incomplete binary operator, an incomplete literal, unclosed parentheses (`(` and `)`), or unclosed brackets (`[` and `]`).
 A semicolon (`;`) may be used to explicitly end a statement.

-Single line comments in Euclid begin with a hashtag (`#`) which is not part of a string literal and continue until the end of the line.
-Everything after the hashtag is ignored by the Euclid interpreter.
+Single line comments begin with a hashtag (`#`) not part of a string literal and continue until the end of the line.
+Everything after the hashtag is ignored by the interpreter.
 Multiline comments are delimited by double hastags (`##`) not part of a string literal.
 Multiline comments do not necessarily span more than one line.

-Euclid code samples thorughout this documentation is displayed like the sample below.
+Code samples thorughout this document are displayed like the sample below.

 ```text
 # this is a comment